wedi-la/wedi/docs/architecture.md

 **4. Database Schema (Neon DB - PostgreSQL with Prisma ORM)**

-Neon DB provides serverless PostgreSQL.
-Stack Auth will be used for authentication, integrating with Next.js and Neon.
+Neon DB provides serverless PostgreSQL. **Thirdweb Auth** will be used for authentication, integrating with Next.js and Neon.
+When users authenticate via Thirdweb (using Google Auth or other providers), a wallet is automatically created for each user, establishing their Web3 identity alongside traditional authentication.
 The schema below is designed for multi-tenancy at the `Organization` level.
 Data segregation will be primarily enforced at the application layer by filtering queries based on `organizationId` derived from the authenticated user's context.
 Row-Level Security (RLS) in PostgreSQL can be explored as a future enhancement for database-level enforcement.

 ```prisma
 // packages/prisma/schema.prisma